Promote an Agile culture within your team

-Beyond meeting the needs set by the organization, teams determine any additional details they need to manage and track to reduce their risks.
-Whether they use a white board with stickie notes or a full Gantt chart, they manage the details.
+Beyond meeting the needs set by the organization, teams determine any other details they need to manage and track to reduce their risks.
+Whether they use a white board with sticky notes or a full Gantt chart, they manage the details.

 As you scale, one of the most important tasks to consider is how you structure your teams.
 Traditionally, horizontal team structures divide teams according to the software architecture: user interface, service-oriented architecture, and data teams.

 However, with the adoption of Agile practices, vertical team structures that span the architecture have been shown to provide greater team autonomy.
-Vertical teams have the ability to deliver on the features they own by working across the software architecture.
+Vertical teams can deliver on the features they own by working across the software architecture.
 They also spread the knowledge needed to work at all architecture levels throughout all the teams.

 Configure your teams along the value streams your organization wants to deliver.
 For example, Fabrikam Fiber, organizes their teams into the following seven feature teams.

 Each team plans the features they'll deliver.
 They have the autonomy to determine how they'll structure the data, architect the services, and design of the web and mobile user interfaces.
-Of course, they do this in adherence with the quality standards set by the organization and to which all teams contribute.
+They plan in adherence with the quality standards set by the organization and to which all teams contribute.

 Configure your Agile tools to scale